-We must refrain from participating in outside activities or having financial interests that influence or appear to influence our ability to make objective decisions for patient care and HFHS.
+We must refrain from participating in outside activities or having financial interests that influence or appear to influence our ability to make objective decisions for patient care and HFH.
 We must never use our official position or influence to gain an improper advantage, economic or non-economic, for ourselves or our family members, vendors, patients, customers or associates.
-(Note: unless otherwise stated, for this Code, "family members" include parents, spouses, children, siblings, and domestic partners).
+(Note: unless otherwise stated, "family members" include parents, spouses, children, siblings, and domestic partners.)

-Whenever we are involved in any situation that is or might appear to be a conflict of interest, we must disclose it to HFHS management.
-This includes disclosures in response to routine annual disclosure requests, as occurs annually for trustees and selected employees, and, in addition, disclosure of any new situation that is or might appear to be a conflict of interest.
-If a conflict exists, HFHS will work with employees to resolve it.
-If the conflict cannot be resolved, HFHS will take appropriate action, such as ending a vendor relationship or terminating employment, depending on the circumstances and nature of the conflict.
-Advice on handling potential conflicts of interest may be obtained by contacting the Business Integrity office.
+Whenever we are involved in any situation that is or might appear to be a conflict of interest, we must disclose it to HFH management.
+This includes disclosures in response to routine annual disclosure requests, as occurs annually for trustees and selected employees, and in addition, disclosure of any new situation that is or might appear to be a conflict of interest.
+If a conflict exists, HFH will work with the workforce member to resolve it.
+If the conflict cannot be resolved, HFH will take appropriate action such as ending a vendor relationship or terminating employment, depending on the circumstances and nature of the conflict.
+Advice on handling potential conflicts of interest may be obtained by contacting the Compliance department.